JakeSteam/blog-programming/_posts/2020-10-05-programmatically-creating-and-scheduling-animations-for-android-drawable-layers-with-objectanimator.md

 To implement this I combined the animating parts into a single layer list, where they could then be animated without requiring new views.
 The end result was very smooth, with a very small amount of code written.

-In this post we’ll perform similar effects on a layer list drawable without any XML animations:
+In this post we'll perform similar effects on a layer list drawable without any XML animations:

 <div class="wp-video" style="width: 640px;"><video class="wp-video-shortcode" controls="controls" height="384" id="video-2896-1" preload="metadata" width="640"><source src="/wp-content/uploads/2020/10/ezgif.com-gif-maker.webm?_=1" type="video/webm"></source></wp-content/uploads/2020/10/ezgif.com-gif-maker.webm></video></div>